 As a provider of vitrectomy recovery equipment across Ontario, we’re honoured to support you on your journey to restored vision.
 With each rental we fulfill, we’re reminded of a powerful truth: even when recovery looks uncertain, patients consistently rise to the challenge and achieve incredible results.

 Over time, we’ve noticed a consistent pattern in those who experience successful recoveries.
-We'd like to share a few keys that can make all the difference—based on both personal experience and countless renter stories:
+We'd like to share a few keys that can make all the difference—based on both personal experience and countless renter stories.
+Keep in mind that this list is incomplete but at least it gives you some ideas of what you can do.

 1) Attitude – You’ve got this.